EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 [Mon Feb  1 22:00:34 2010]  CTL Sent notice "bucardo_syncdone_pagila_set1_node2_to_node3"
 ```

 Please consider giving slony_migrator.pl a try.
-I'd be glad to hear how it works out.
+I’d be glad to hear how it works out.